ThingSpeakPublisher class

 Returns String The URL or HOST to receive published data

-void setMQTTKey(const char* thingSpeakMQTTKey)
+void ThingSpeakPublisher::setMQTTClient(const char* thingSpeakClientName)

 Parameters